cscherrer/Soss.jl/README.md

  -0.317 ± 1.1
 ```

-These play a role similar to that of residuals in a non-Bayesian approach (there's plenty more detail to go into, but that's fgor another time).
+These play a role similar to that of residuals in a non-Bayesian approach (there's plenty more detail to go into, but that's for another time).